cakephp/docs/en/appendices/3-0-migration-guide.rst

   query string parameters.
 This makes routes far more powerful and flexible.
 * Persistent parameters were removed.
-They were replaced with :php:meth:`Cake\\Routing\\Router::urlFilter()` which allows a more flexible way to mutate urls being reverse routed.
+They were replaced with :php:meth:`Cake\\Routing\\Router::urlFilter()` which allows a more flexible way to mutate URLs being reverse routed.
 * Calling :php:meth:`Cake\\Routing\\Router::parseExtensions()` with no
   parameters no longer parses all extensions.
 You need to whitelist the extensions your application supports.